-Natural Fibers Are Biological Structures
+Natural Fibers Are Alive

-Cotton, wool, linen, and silk aren't just fabric — they're biological structures that interact with your body.
+Cotton, wool, linen, and silk aren't just fabric, they're biological structures that interact with your body.
 They breathe.
 They wick moisture away from your skin.
 They regulate temperature.
 They resist odor naturally.
+Synthetics?
+They're plastic.
+Polyester, nylon, acrylic, petroleum products spun into thread.
+They trap heat, hold moisture against your skin, and breed bacteria.
+That's why they smell.

-The Four Worth Knowing
+The Magnificent Four

 Why Synthetics Lose

-And here's the part most people don't know: synthetic underwear raises scrotal temperature in men — which reduces sperm count — and traps moisture in women.
 Your body wasn't designed to be wrapped in plastic film.
 It needs to breathe.

 The Durability Difference

 Natural fibers wear in.
 Synthetics wear out.
 A quality cotton shirt gets softer for years.
 A polyester shirt looks tired after six months.
 Wool socks last a decade.
 Synthetic athletic socks get holes in a year.
 Linen sheets become family heirlooms.
-Microfiber sheets end up in landfills, then oceans, then you — forever.
+Microfiber sheets end up in landfills, then oceans, then you, forever.

 Buy it once.
 Wear it for decades.
 Pass it down.

-Start with what touches your skin directly: underwear, socks, undershirts, sheets.
-Switch these to 100% cotton or wool first.
-Then work outward to shirts, pants, towels, and blankets.
-Read labels — watch for blends hiding 5% spandex.
+Start with what touches your skin: Underwear, socks, undershirts, sheets, switch these to 100% cotton or wool first.
+Then work outward: shirts, pants, towels, blankets.
+Read labels: "100% Cotton," "100% Wool," "100% Linen."
+Watch for blends hiding 5% spandex.
+Buy quality: one $40 cotton shirt that lasts 10 years beats five $15 polyester shirts that last 18 months each.

-Thrift stores are goldmines.
-Older clothing was made when natural fibers were standard.
+Thrift stores are goldmines: older clothing was made when natural fibers were standard.
 That 1970s wool blazer?
 Better quality than anything in the mall today.
-Buy quality and buy once: one $40 cotton shirt that lasts 10 years beats five $15 polyester shirts that last 18 months each.

 The Simple Truth